• Home

 If you change them on the inside, you can usually observe that through their actions.
 This outward change is proof that they understood and believed the big idea.
 Changing beliefs changes actions.

 Numbers and facts without context cannot inspire change or action-taking by the management.
 Context is king in data storytelling.
-So you have to answer three questions, namely What (recommendations), Who (audience), Why (the big idea).
-When the aforementioned come together, they provide your management report with a water-tight context.
+So you have to answer three questions, namely What (recommendations), Who (audience), and Why (the big idea).
+When the aforementioned come together, they provide your management report sample with a water-tight context.

 Success in data storytelling does not start with data visualization.
 Yes, you heard that right.
 The context in a data story is equally essential because it helps the audience know what you’re up to.

-To create a compelling management report that inspires change, do homework on your audience.
+To create a compelling sample management report that inspires change, do homework on your audience.
 Again, you don’t want to present ideas people are not interested in.

 You need to do a background check on them to know their interests.
 Ask questions such as: